-(6) Distribution system -- A company’s system operating under 60 kV.
+(7) Distribution system -- A company’s system operating under 60 kV.

-(8) Facility -- An electrical generating installation consisting of one or more on-site DER units, including a distributed natural gas generation facility
+(8) Facility -- An electrical generating installation consisting of one or more on-site DER units, including a distributed natural gas generation facility, a generator using photovoltaic technology or fossil generation, or an energy storage device that captures, stores and delivers energy as electricity.

+(9) Fast track interconnection -- A simplified DER interconnection form and expedited review for DER applications under 50 kW nameplate capacity and 25 kW of export capacity.